UDST/pandana/CONTRIBUTING.md

 - Take a look at the [open issues](https://github.com/UDST/pandana/issues) and [closed issues](https://github.com/UDST/pandana/issues?q=is%3Aissue+is%3Aclosed) to see if there's already a related discussion

-- Open a new issue describing the problem -- if possible, include any error messages, the operating system and version of python you're using, and versions of any libraries that may be relevant
+- Open a new issue describing the problem -- if possible, include any error messages, a full reproducible example of the code that generated the error, the operating system and version of python you're using, and versions of any libraries that may be relevant

 ## Feature proposals: